brainlab-vied/chrome-virtual-keyboard/README.md

 ## Key for signing

-Sicne we modified the source code of the extension, we need a key to sign the new extension .crx.
+Since we modified the source code of the extension, we need a key to sign the new extension .crx.
 This command was used:

 `openssl genrsa 2048 | openssl pkcs8 -topk8 -nocrypt -out chrome-virtual-keyboard.pem`